Skip to main content

 At NEON, ecological data collection doesn’t stop when the temperatures begin to drop, or when the snow starts to fall.
 When the autumn field season wraps up, aquatic teams at NEON’s northern sites work together to quickly secure sensors and systems before access becomes limited.
 Senior field ecologist – limnology, Jessie Hall (Domain 09, Jamestown, ND) and field ecologist II, Aaron Schoofs (Domain 05, Land O’Lakes, WI), are two of the experts leading this essential cold-weather work.

-Though their domains differ, with Domain 05 spaning forested wetlands near the Wisconsin–Michigan border and Domain 09’s prairie lakes exposed to North Dakota’s winter winds, both teams face similar challenges: safeguarding equipment, ensuring uninterrupted data collection, and keeping their crews safe in sub-freezing conditions.
+Though their domains differ, with Domain 05 spanning forested wetlands near the Wisconsin–Michigan border and Domain 09’s prairie lakes exposed to North Dakota’s winter winds, both teams face similar challenges: safeguarding equipment, ensuring uninterrupted data collection, and keeping their crews safe in sub-freezing conditions.

 Protecting Equipment and Preserving Data